cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/data-spillage-scenariosearch-and-purge.md

 An eDiscovery case provides an effective way to manage your data spillage investigation.
 You can add members to the role group that you created in Step 1, add the role group as a member of new a eDiscovery case, perform iterative searches to find the spilled data, export a report to share, track the status of the case, and then refer back to the details of the case if needed.
 Consider establishing a naming convention for eDiscovery cases used for data spillage incidents, and provide as much information as you can in the case name and description so you can locate and refer to in the future if necessary.

 To create a new case, you can use eDiscovery in the Security &amp; Compliance Center.
-See "Create a new case" in [eDiscovery cases in the Office 365 Security & Compliance Center](ediscovery-cases.md#step2_1).
+See "Create a new case" in [eDiscovery Cases in the Office 365 Security & Compliance Center](ediscovery-cases.md#step-2-create-a-new-case).

 ## Step 3: Search for the spilled data

 Now that you've created a case and managed access, you can use the case to iteratively search to find the spilled data and identify the mailboxes that contain the spilled data.
 You will use the same search query that you used to find the email messages to delete those same messages in [Step 7](#step-7-permanently-delete-the-spilled-data).

-To create a content searches associated with an eDiscovery case, see "Create and run a Content Search associated with a case" in [eDiscovery cases in the Office 365 Security & Compliance Center](ediscovery-cases.md#step4_1).
+To create a content searches associated with an eDiscovery case, see "Create and run a Content Search associated with a case" in [eDiscovery Cases in the Office 365 Security & Compliance Center](ediscovery-cases.md#step-5-create-and-run-a-content-search-associated-with-a-case).

  **Important:** The keywords that you use in the search query may contain the actual spilled data that you're searching for.
 For example, if you searching for documents containing a social security number and you use the it as search keyword, you must delete the query afterwards to avoid further spillage.
 See [Deleting the search query](#deleting-the-search-query) in Step 8.